noql/Setup_jmeter_for_CRDB/README.md

 This repo would be able to setup Jmeter for CockroachDB

-Files:
+Files: \
 `Cockroachdb.jmx` -- Jmeter test plan
 `jmeter-plugins-manager-1.4.jar` -- Jmeter plugin

-Sample DataSets:
+Sample DataSets: \
 `fandango_score_comparison_data.csv -- Fandango
 fandango_scrape_data.csv`

-JDBC Driver required:
+JDBC Driver required: \
 `postgresql-42.2.2.jar` - Postgress JDBC driver which is compatiable with CRDB latest version

+Test dataset that is used as variable data: \
+`loadtest_numbers.csv: `